Bully (video game): Critical response

-Bully received "generally favorable" reviews from critics, according to review aggregator Metacritic.
+Bully received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 Hyper's Daniel Wilks commends the game for its "clever script, some novel missions, and well constructed characters".
-However, he criticised it for "time dilation, dodgy camera, and generic mini-games".
+However, he criticized it for "time dilation, dodgy camera, and generic mini-games".
 Joystiq's Bonnie Ruberg appreciated the casual nature in which the game allows Jimmy to kiss other boys; in 2013, Larry Hester of Complex ranked Jimmy among the "coolest" LGBT video game characters.